How to install a vanity unit

 Sandpaper both ends of the pipe.

-Re-insert the pipe in the siphon outlet.
+Re-insert the pipe into the siphon outlet.
 Hold the elbow in place over the vertical pipe and mark where this needs to be cut.

 Remove the vertical pipe and cut it at the mark.
 Sandpaper the two ends of the pipe, then sandpaper the insides of the elbow.